 [PR 5.1.6-001] The 5G system shall be able to support network sharing with indirect connection between the shared access network and one or more Participating Operators’ core networks.

-[PR 5.1.6-002] The 5G system shall be able to support means for participating operators to provide their operator name to a registered UE, for display to the user.
+[PR 5.1.6-002] The 5G system shall be able to support means for participating operators to provide their operator’s name to a registered UE, for display to the user.[PR 5.1.6-003] The Hosting NG-RAN Operator could aggregate the communications from Shared NG-RAN nodes before routing them to the Participating NG-RAN Operator’s core network.

+[PR 5.1.6-004] The Shared NG-RAN node shall be able to broadcast a PLMN identifier for each participating operator.